aws-samples/genai-quickstart-pocs/genai-quickstart-pocs-python/amazon-bedrock-intelligent-document-processing-poc/README.md

 git clone https://github.com/aws-samples/genai-quickstart-pocs.git
 ```

 After cloning the repo onto your local machine, open it up in your favorite code editor.
-The file structure of this repo is broken into 9 key files: app.py file, the Upload_Document_to_S3.py file, the Analyze_Document_with_Textract.py file, the Document_Enrichment_with_Amazon_Bedrock.py file, the Extract_Entities_with_Comprehend.py file, the Document_Classification_with_Bedrock.py file, the Document_Summarization_with_Bedrock.py file, the Document_Q&A_with_Bedrock.py file, and the requirements.txt.
-The Welcome.py file houses the landing page to kick-off the pipeline (a streamlit app).
-The Upload_Document_to_S3.py file houses the logic to select and upload a file to an Amazon S3 bucket.
-The Analyze_Document_with_Textract.py houses the logic required to extract the raw text and key-value pairs from the uploaded document, and save both outputs to local text files.
-The Document_Enrichment_with_Amazon_Bedrock.py houses the logic required to read the key-value pair text file and perform grammatical corrections for any extractions that were incorrect parsed, which is then saved as an enriched file locally.
-The Extract_Entities_with_Comprehend.py houses the logic required to perform entity recognition on the contents in the enriched output file.
-The Document_Classification_with_Bedrock.py file houses the logic required to classify the document based on the contents in the enriched output file from a select category of classes.
-The Document_Summarization_with_Bedrock.py file houses the logic required to summarize the document based on the contents in the enriched output file.
-The Document_Q&A_with_Bedrock.py file houses the logic required for a user to be able to ask questions about the uploaded document.
-The requirements.txt file contains all necessary dependencies for this sample application to work.
+The file structure of this repo is broken into 14 key files:
+* app.py: The main streamlit app entry point.
+* pages/welcome.py: The welcome page providing an overview of the IDP stages.
+* pages/upload_doc_to_s3.py: The streamlit page that houses the logic to select a document or file to upload.
+* pages/extract_text_with_textract.py: The streamlit page that houses the logic to invoke a new Textract job.
+* pages/enrich_doc_with_bedrock.py: The streamlit page that houses the logic to read the key-value pair text file (output/key_value.txt) and invoke Bedrock to enrich the document by correcting any grammar mistakes or incorrect text extractions from the Textract job.
+The enriched result is saved as a local text file (output/enriched_output.txt).
+* pages/entity_recognition_with_comprehend.py: The streamlit page that houses the logic to invoke Comprehend to perform entitiy recognition on the contents in the enriched output file (output/enriched_output.txt).
+* pages/classify_doc_with_bedrock.py: The streamlit page that houses the logic to provide the user the option to classify the document from a select category of classes using either Bedrock's text or multimodal capabilities.
+A user can choose to have Bedrock read the enriched output file (output/enriched_output.txt) or read the file stored in S3 as an image to classify the document.
+* pages/summarize_doc_with_bedrock.py: The streamlit page that houses the logic to provide the user the option to summarize the document using either Bedrock's text or multimodal capabilities.
+A user can choose to have Bedrock read the enriched output file (output/enriched_output.txt) or read the file stored in S3 as an image to summarize the document.
+* pages/doc_qa_with_bedrock.py: The streamlit page that houses the logic to provide the user the option to ask questions about the document using either Bedrock's text or multimodal capabilities.
+A user can choose to have Bedrock read the enriched output file (output/enriched_output.txt) or read the file stored in S3 as an image to answer user queries regarding the document's contents.
+* idp/bedrock_utils.py: The file containing the logic for document enrichment, classification, summarization, and question-answering by interacting with Amazon Bedrock.
+These interactions are performed by sending a structured prompt containing the relevant text or image data to the Bedrock model via API calls.
+The prompt includes instructions for the model, such as correcting grammar, classifying documents into predefined categories, or summarizing content, and the model's responses are parsed and returned as usable output.
+* idp/comprehend_utils.py: The file containing the logic to invoke Amazon Comprehend, which will perform entity recognition using the default pre-trained model to detect entities such as names, dates, organizations, etc.
+* idp/s3_utils.py: The file containing the logic to upload a file to S3 and list any current documents stored in the selected bucket.
+* idp/textract_utils.py: The file containing the logic to start a Textract job that analyzes the document and extracts the raw text and key-value pairs from the document, saving both as local text files (extracted_text.txt and key_value.txt) to the "output" folder.
+* requirements.txt: The file containing all necessary dependencies for this sample application to work.

 ## Step 2: